 First things first: you can’t just impose anti-money-laundering (AML) laws on exchanges and other businesses which handle cryptocurrency, slap a capital gains tax on traders, and be done with it.
 Trying to treat Bitcoin like the banking system is the opposite of becoming the teapot.

-The entire point of Bitcoin is to neutralise government controls on money, which includes AML and taxes.
+The entire point of Bitcoin is to neutralise government controls on money, which includes AML and ultimately taxes.
 Notice that there’s no great technological difficulty in allowing for the completely unrestricted anonymous sending of a fixed-supply money — the barrier is legal and societal, because of the practical consequences of doing that.

 This point is easy to lose sight of so it’s worth re-emphasising: the sole purpose of blockchain technology is to remain completely open and neutral, and resist any kind of action by an authority, government or otherwise.
 The ability to subvert government controls like AML laws and taxes isn’t just an edgy Libertarian talking point, it’s a technical constraint on the system — it’s the only reason Bitcoin’s ridiculously inefficient design makes sense and has any value.